lekanadeyeri/Earth/README.md

 # Earth

-Apple Aerial screensavers on the web.
+Apple Aerial screensavers on the web paired with some good tunes courtesy of SoundCloud.

 Videos pulled from Apple's Server.